Fonthill Abbey: Decorations

 The abbey part was decorated in silver, gold, red and purple.
 Four long wings radiated from the octagonal central room.
 Its front doors were 35 feet tall.
 It was declared finished in 1813.

 Use

 The approach to the abbey, some 900 metres long and named the Great Western Avenue, ran in a straight line through woodland ENE from the Hindon-Tisbury road.
 Beckford lived alone in his abbey and used only one of its bedrooms.
 His kitchens prepared food for 12 every day, although he always dined alone and sent the surplus food away afterwards.
-Only once, in 1800, did he entertain guests, when Horatio Nelson and Emma Hamilton visited the abbey for Christmas.
+Only once, in 1800, did he entertain guests, when Horatio Nelson, Sir William Hamilton and Emma Hamilton visited the abbey for Christmas.

 Once he stipulated that he would eat a Christmas dinner only if it were served from the new abbey kitchens, and told his workmen to hurry.
 The kitchens collapsed as soon as the meal was over.